MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ### Users see very little or no content in Delve
 <a name="BKMK_DelveNotMuchContent"> </a>

-The content in Delve comes from different content sources across Microsoft 365 such as Exchange Online, Microsoft 365 Video, SharePoint, and OneDrive.
+The content in Delve comes from different content sources across Office 365 such as Exchange Online, Microsoft 365 Video, SharePoint, and OneDrive.

 If users don't have any recently modified or viewed content in these content sources, and they don't have access to other users' content, Delve may have very little or no content to show.
-Users also need to have licenses to Microsoft 365 services and access to the Office Graph to see content in Delve.
+Users also need to have licenses to Office 365 services and access to the Office Graph to see content in Delve.

  **Solution(s)**

 - Encourage your users to store and share documents in SharePoint and OneDrive.
-For more information, point users to [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d).
+For more info, point users to [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d).

 - Check the permission settings on SharePoint sites to make sure that the user has access to the correct sites and their content.

 - Check that the user is in the Active Directory and that he or she is a member of the correct Active Directory groups.
 To verify, go to **Microsoft 365 admin center** \> **Users** \> **Active Users**.

 - Make sure that the user allows Delve to show documents.
-To verify, have the user go to **Microsoft 365** \> **Delve** \> ** Feature settings ** and make sure that **Documents in Delve** isn't turned off.
+To verify, have the user go to **Office 365** \> **Delve** \> ** Feature settings ** and make sure that **Documents in Delve** isn't turned off.

 - Make sure that you've assigned users a license to access to the Microsoft 365 services that you've activated.